dnulnets/purescript-openlayers/README.md

 This is an example of how a ***create*** function is mapped to the javascript ***new*** function that takes an options parameter with optional fields.

 ### Record fields with multiple types
-The following pattern is used to support record fields that can have multiple types within OpenLayers:
+The following pattern is used to support record fields that can have multiple types within OpenLayers, this example has the field ***target*** as multiple types:

 ```purescript
 foreign import data Target :: Type